Here to Stay?

 children and young people in the UK

-The project has two Advisory Groups, one comprised of young people and one of adults.
-The role of both Advisory Groups is to contribute ideas to the project and offer advice on the best ways to ensure that the project meets its objectives.
+The project had two Advisory Groups, one comprised of young people and one of adults.
+The role of both Advisory Groups was to contribute ideas to the project and offer advice on the project objectives.

 Young People’s Advisory Group

-We have a group of young people aged 16-18 working with us to shape the project.
-Young advisors have been involved throughout the project, by telling us about the best ways to find participants, trying out activities which we then use to collect young people’s views, and proving advice on practical issues, such as the best ways to let people know about the project findings.
+We had a group of 6 young people aged 16-18 working with us on the project.
+Young advisors were involved throughout the project, by telling us about the best ways to find participants, trying out activities which we then used to collect young people’s views, and proving advice on practical issues, such as the best ways to let people know about the project findings.

 Adult Advisory Group

-The adults’ advisory group consists of contributors with interest and expertise in migration and young people’s lives.
-The adult advisors have a similar role to that of the young advisors, contributing ideas to the project, key contacts and providing support with dissemination of findings from the research in the UK.
+The adults’ advisory group consisted of contributors with interest and expertise in migration and young people’s lives.
+The adult advisors had a similar role to that of the young advisors, contributing ideas to the project, key contacts and providing support with dissemination of findings from the research in the UK.